-- 1. Contributions to the Humanities Montana endowment by external organizations or individuals will be forwarded immediately the Foundation.
+- 1. Contributions to the Humanities Montana endowment by external organizations or individuals will be forwarded immediately to the Foundation.
 These contributions require separate accounting by the Foundation as "designated agency" funds. - 2.
 Contributions of Humanities Montana unrestricted funds directly to the endowment at the Foundation also require separate accounting by the Foundation and are called "agency" funds. - 3.
-Endowment records are maintained and entered into QuickBooks by the fiscal manager, including semi-annual recording of interest income, investment gains and losses, and administrative fees.
-Endowment records are reviewed by the fiscal manager and the executive director.
+Endowment records are maintained and entered into QuickBooks by the fiscal director, including quarterly recording of interest income, investment gains and losses, and administrative fees.
+Endowment statements are reviewed quarterly by the fiscal director, executive director and finance chair.